France: Doing business and staying in touch

 Doing Business in France

-Businesspeople should wear conservative clothes.
+Businesspeople are expected to dress smartly; men in suits and women in chic business wear.
 Prior appointments are expected and the use of business cards is usual.
 While knowledge of French is a distinct advantage in business dealings, it is sometimes considered impolite to start a conversation in French and then have to revert to English.

 Business meetings tend to be formal and business decisions are taken only after lengthy discussion.
 When conducting business, entertaining is usually held in restaurants, and the first meeting is devoted to establishing a relationship.